 Case study proposal and annotated bibliography, 1000 words (20%) [LOs 1-4]

 Tutorial participation (10%) [LOs 1-5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 32 hours of contact: 24 hours of lectures, 12 hours of tutorial.
+a) 36 hours of contact over 12 weeks: 24 hours of lectures and 12 hours of tutorials, and

 Requisite and Incompatibility